AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 Since the `Luma Product SKU` is a non-people namespace, we won't see any profiles for our product skus.

+You should see the three hits to your webhook.

 ## Ingest data with Sources

 Okay, you did things the hard way.
 Now let's move into the promised land of _automated_ batch ingestion!
 When I say, "SET IT!" you say, "FORGET IT!"
 "SET IT!"
 "FORGET IT!"
 "SET IT!"
 "FORGET IT!"
 Just kidding, you would never do such a thing!
 Ok, back to work.
 You're almost done.